PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

 \subsubsection{Patch Generation}

 In the patch generation stage, \toolname{} aims to generate new candidate patches based on the partial patch returned by the patch selection stage.
+Instead of generating patches from scratch at every attempt, the framework conditions generation on the current patch search state so that search can proceed incrementally.

-To this end, \toolname{} employs a self-refinement strategy that integrates Chain-of-Thought (CoT) reasoning and Self-Reflection, thereby enhancing the quality of the model's outputs.
+To this end, \toolname{} employs a self-refinement strategy that integrates APR-specific reasoning and self-reflection, thereby enhancing the quality of the model's outputs.
 Specifically, \toolname{} interprets the current state of the bug from the selected partial patch and performs a comprehensive analysis of the buggy lines and the errors reported by the test cases.
 Based on this analysis, it modifies and refines the partial patch to generate new candidate patches.
-These newly generated patches may repeat the mistakes of the previously explored partial patches, or fall into a new mistake, thus updating the state of the bug.
 For a given LLM $\pi$, the conditional probability distribution of generating a new patch $a^{\prime}$ from a previously explored partial patch $a$ is formalized as follows:

 Where $k$ represents the $k$-th token of $a^{\prime}$.